PranavMore15/Image-Processing-and-Computer-Vision-/README.md

-# Image-Processing-and-Computer-Vision-
+# Image Processing and Computer Vision

-This repository showcases hands-on lab implementations, assignments, and projects related to Image Processing and Computer Vision, developed as part of the ongoing academic semester.
-It reflects practical understanding of core concepts and algorithms
+This repository contains lab programs, practice code, and coursework related to **Image Processing and Computer Vision**.
+It includes implementations of core concepts, algorithms, and techniques covered during the ongoing semester, along with additional assignments or projects assigned by the instructor.

+## Contents
+- Lab experiment codes
+- Practice programs
+- Instructor-assigned tasks
+- Semester projects (if any)

+## Technologies Used
+- Python
+- OpenCV
+- NumPy
+- Matplotlib

+## Note
+This repository is maintained for academic and learning purposes and will be updated throughout the semester.